lucperkins/katacoda-scenarios/ws-d21-vector-pipelines/steps/5-unit-testing.md

 Vector enables you to [unit test][test] the transforms in your observability data pipelines.
 The goal of unit testing in Vector is exactly the same as in programming languages: you want to ensure that transforms produce the outcome you expect from known inputs that you provide.
 You can test just a single transform or a series of transforms chained together (which is a bit like testing a single transform if you think about it).
+The more complex your pipelines, the more crucial unit testing becomes in eliminating

 To run unit tests, you need to specify a few things: